Boardgames Weekend (B2.02, Week 17, Saturday 25th Jan, 10am to Sunday 26th Jan, 10pm)

 Live Action Roleplaying takes the fun of tabletop RPGs and brings them to life!
 Rather than sitting at a table describing your actions, you don foam weaponry and costumes (provided by the society, but you can bring your own LARP-safe kit) and go to the nearby woods to act as your character.
 This is all run within the Unity system - a beginner-friendly LARP system unique to the society, so don’t worry about knowing all of the rules as it’s new to everyone.
 These sessions are run by our knowledgeable LARP Reps and let you play both heroes and monsters in combat and social encounters.
 This means you can live out your character’s experiences as well as fighting as them!

 We also run a reduced schedule of events during the holidays, so if you’re a postgrad still around outside of term time or are otherwise still nearby, you can still get your weekly fix of board, card and wargames!
-Schedules for these can be found with the term time schedules on our schedule page here.
+Schedules for these can be found with the term time schedules on our schedule page (these are typically released a week or so before the respective holiday starts).

 Outside of our usual weekly events, we run a large variety of special events throughout the year.